cyberark/conjur/CONTRIBUTING.md

 root@9feae5e5e001:/src/conjur-server#
 ```

-When running with `--authn-gcp` flag, the cli script will execute another script which will do the heavy lifting of provisioning the ID tokens (required by the tests) from Google Cloud Platform.
+When running with `--authn-gcp` flag, the cli script executes another script which does the heavy lifting of provisioning the ID tokens (required by the tests) from Google Cloud Platform.

 #### Run all the cukes:

-There are three different cucumber suites: `api`, `policy`, and `authenticators`.
+There are three different Cucumber suites: `api`, `policy`, and `authenticators`.
 Each of these can be run using a profile of the same name:

 ```sh-session
 root@9feae5e5e001:/src/conjur-server# cucumber --profile api               # runs api cukes